 - Kitchen Table – Help clear the table after dinner, whether at home or while visiting someone else.

-- Chivalry – Open doors for women and older people.
+- Chivalry – Open doors for others, especially women and older people.

 - Service – Ask your mom, “How may I help you?”
 This is for dads too.
 When you ask, “Can I help you…” she will frequently say, “No thanks.”
 But when you ask, “How may I…” it automatically implies that you’re there to help.
 She’s much more likely to find a good way to use your offer.

 - Courage – Stick up for the girl or boy who’s being bullied…always.

 - Interviews – (Job/College Interviews) Comb your hair.
 Brush your teeth.
 Turn off your phone.
 Put on a belt and pull up your pants.
 Wear a clean, ironed shirt.
 And look in the mirror before you enter the interview to make sure you’re well “put together.”

 - Respect – Be respectful of all females, everywhere.
 Never ever put a female in a situation where she feels manipulated or powerless.
 Never pressure her to do something that makes her uncomfortable.